frasermarlow/tap-bls/README.md

 This is a [Singer](https://singer.io) tap that produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
+If you are reading this description on PyPi and anything looks strange please refer to [the version found on GitHub](https://github.com/frasermarlow/tap-bls)

 This tap pulls raw data from the [Bureau of Labor Statistics (BLS) API](https://www.bls.gov/developers/) as follows:
 1) Provides a list of available BLS data series that you can add to your catalog - pick from the list or add your own.